Francesca Di Lorenzo

-Francesca Di Lorenzo ([franˈtʃeska di loˈrɛntso]; born July 22, 1997) is an American tennis player.
+Francesca Di Lorenzo ([franˈtʃeska di loˈrɛntso]; born July 22, 1997) is an American former tennis player.
+She is currently assistant coach of the University of Central Florida women's tennis team.

 She played collegiately for the Ohio State University.
 On May 29, 2017, Di Lorenzo and her partner Miho Kowase won the NCAA Women's Doubles Championship.

 Personal life

 Di Lorenzo was born in Pittsburgh, Pennsylvania but raised in Columbus, Ohio, after her family moved there when she was around the age of seven.
 Her parents, Carlo and Daniela Di Lorenzo, are Italian immigrants from Salerno.